lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 # Protocol

-In this method, the Pre-Shared Key identifier (ID_CRED_PSK), which allows retrieval of the CRED_PSK, is sent in message_3.
-CRED_PSK is an authentication credential associated with the PSK.
-Although it may use a COSE_Key representation for compatibility, the format is not restricted to COSE_Key and can vary depending on the implementation.
+In this method, the Pre-Shared Key identifier (ID_CRED_PSK), which allows retrieval of PSK, CRED_I, and CRED_R, is sent in message_3.
+CRED_I and CRED_R are authentication credentials associated with the PSK.
+The format of CRED_I and CRED_R can vary depending on the implementation.
 Through this document we will refer to the Pre-Shared Key authentication method as EDHOC-PSK.

 ## Credentials

 The Initiator and Responder are assumed to share a PSK (external PSK or resumption PSK) with good amount of entropy and the following requirements:

 - Only the Initiator and the Responder have access to the PSK.
-- The Responder is able to retrieve CRED_PSK and the PSK, using ID_CRED_PSK.
+- The Responder is able to retrieve PSK, CRED_I, and CRED_R, using ID_CRED_PSK.

 ### ID_CRED_PSK